KwaiKEG/Kuaipedia/README.md

 We are excited to release a subset of Kuaipedia, featuring the most popular wiki entries for enhanced research opportunities.
 Along with this, we've also shared our experimental findings.
 Sample files can be located in the `./data` folder, accompanied by a `README.md` file to clarify each field.

-To download the full subset and experimental results of Kuaipedia, please use the following link:
+To download the full subset and experimental results of Kuaipedia, please go ahead to [huggingface/dataset/kuaipedia](https://huggingface.co/datasets/kwaikeg/kuaipedia), or use the following link:

 > link: https://pan.baidu.com/s/1yUB97aL2rBVt-Q0c6sYIcw code: kwyw